Lightning-AI/LitLogger/README.md

 </div>

 # Why LitLogger?
 Reproducible model building is hard.
 As teams iterate on models, data, or prompts, it quickly becomes difficult to track what changed and why results improved or regressed.
-LitLogger automatically keeps a complete history of every run, including inputs, metrics, and model outputs, so teams can trace changes, compare results, and audit decisions over time instead of re-running everything from scratch.
+LitLogger is a lightweight, minimal experiment logger that tracks every run, including inputs, metrics, prompts, and model outputs, so teams can trace changes, compare results, and audit decisions over time without feature bloat or re-running everything from scratch.

 LitLogger is free for developers and built into [Lightning AI](https://lightning.ai/), an independent platform trusted by enterprises.
 It runs in the cloud or fully on-prem, giving teams long-term stability, clear auditability, and control over their experiment history.